ekrich/stensorflow/README.md

 ## Getting started
 [![Maven Central](https://img.shields.io/maven-central/v/org.ekrich/stensorflow_native0.4_3.svg)](https://maven-badges.herokuapp.com/maven-central/org.ekrich/stensorflow_native0.4_3)

+You can use the Gitter8 template [stensorflow.g8](https://github.com/ekrich/stensorflow.g8#stensorflowg8) to get started.
+The linked directions will send you back here to install the Tensorflow library below but it should be easier overall.

 If you are already familiar with Scala Native you can jump right in by adding the following dependency in your `sbt` build file.
+Refer to the `TensorflowTest.scala` source in this repository or in the template referred to above for an example.

 ```scala
 libraryDependencies += "org.ekrich" %%% "stensorflow" % "x.y.z"